TRustworthy-AI-Tools-for-Science/traits-audit/docs/demo_camd.rst

 **Right panel** — enrichment factor :math:`N_\text{AL}(k) / \mu_\text{rand}(k)`.
 Values above 1× mean the agent is finding stable materials faster than random selection; the annotation reports the terminal enrichment.
-Montoya et al. found 383 new stable or nearly-stable materials across 16 campaigns using this identical acquisition strategy, significantly outperforming random selection.
+For this run the enrichment factor swings widely early on (peaking near 1.25× around query 15, dipping to ≈ 0.75× around query 50) before settling into a modest 1.1–1.3× band and ending at 1.1× — a real but much smaller edge over random selection than the toy 25th-percentile threshold and 3,000-candidate pool used here might suggest.
+Montoya et al. found 383 new stable or nearly-stable materials across 16 campaigns using this identical acquisition strategy on the full ~1,600–2,000-candidate pool, significantly outperforming random selection.

 Running best :math:`\Delta E` vs cumulative AL queries